Establishing a collaborative international recruitment alliance

 What the organisation did

-The Alliance placed a focus around building a direct applicant platform to enable recruitment at a low/no cost to the NHS by reducing waste and unnecessary agency spend.
+The Alliance placed a focus around building a direct applicant platform to enable recruitment at a low or no cost to the NHS by reducing waste and unnecessary agency spend.

 Building a multi-disciplinary team was pivotal in getting the Alliance off the ground.
 Experts across a wide range of specialties joined forces including senior registered nurses, recruitment experts, the commercial team, and those with international recruitment experience.
 Marketing and web design experts developed successful social media campaigns (#nursingindevon), which promoted the brand and raised awareness of opportunities across the Alliance.